What is k-Means Cluster Analysis?

 Step 4: Allocate each observation to the closest cluster center.
 In the plot above, some of the filled dots are closer to the white cross and some of the white dots are closer to the black cross.
 When we reallocate the observations to the closest clusters we get the plot below.

 Step 5: Repeat steps 3 and 4 until the solution converges.
 Looking at the plot above, we can see that the crosses (the cluster means) are no longer accurate.
 The following plot shows that they have been recomputed using step 3.
 In this example, the cluster analysis has converged (i.e., reallocating observations and updating means cannot improve the solution).
 When you have more data, more iterations are typically required (i.e., steps 3 and 4 are repeated until no respondents change clusters).

 The algorithm described above is known as the batch algorithm.
 Many other variants of k-means have been developed.
 Perhaps the most popular of these moves objects to a cluster one at a time, updating the mean each time.

 The outputs from k-means cluster analysis

 The main output from k-means cluster analysis is a table showing the mean values of each cluster on the clustering variables.
-The table of means for the data examined in this article is shown below.
+The table of means produced from examining the data is shown below: